Georgetxm/SC1015/README.md

 ### Key Learning Points
 1. Using Plotly as a tool for interactive visualisation
-2. Deriving distance from latitude and longitude coordinates, using the haversine formula;
+2. Deriving distance from latitude and longitude coordinates, using the haversine formula
-3. Feature Engineering
+3. Feature engineering (engineering Distance and DeliverySpeed)
+4. Performing ANOVA test and SelectFromModel for feature selection
-4. Implmentation of XGBoost Algorithm
+5. Implmentation of XGBoost Algorithm, Lasso Regression, Random Forest Regressor, and Grid Search Cross Validation
-5.
-6.

 ### Contributors